 Dividends paid in respect of Willis ordinary shares that are owned by a U.S. resident and held through DTC will not be subject to DWT provided that the address of the beneficial owner of such shares in the records of the broker holding such shares is recorded as being in the U.S. (and such broker has further transmitted the relevant information to a qualifying intermediary appointed by Willis).
 Similarly, dividends paid in respect of Willis ordinary shares that are held outside of DTC and are owned by a former Towers Watson stockholder who is a resident of the U.S. will not be subject to DWT if such shareholder satisfies the conditions of one of the exemptions including the requirement to furnish a completed IRS issued Form 6166 or a valid DWT Form to Willis' transfer agent to confirm its U.S. residence and claim an exemption.
-Shareholders resident in other Relevant Territories may also be eligible for exemption from DWT on dividends paid in respect of shares held through DTC) (and such broker has further transmitted the relevant information to a qualifying intermediary appointed by DTC).
+Shareholders resident in other Relevant Territories may also be eligible for exemption from DWT on dividends paid in respect of their shares provided that they satisfy the conditions of one of the exemptions including the requirement to furnish valid DWT Forms to their brokers (in respect of shares held through DTC) (and such broker has further transmitted the relevant information to a qualifying intermediary appointed by Willis) or to Willis' transfer agent (in respect of shares held outside of DTC).
 However, other shareholders may be subject to DWT, which if you are such a shareholder could adversely affect the price of your shares.
 See "Certain Tax Consequences of the Transactions-Irish Tax Considerations-Withholding Tax on Dividends (DWT)" for more information on DWT.